OSGeo/grass-website/content/news/2004_05_15_announce_grass530.md

 GRASS GIS 5.3.0 released 15 May 2004
 ------------------------------------

 A new release of GRASS has been published.
-This is a \"technology preview\" release from the 5.3 development series, which is undergoing testing in preparation for creation of the stable 5.4 branch (see the [GRASS Development Roadmap](../devel/roadmap.php)).
+This is a "technology preview" release from the 5.3 development series, which is undergoing testing in preparation for creation of the stable 5.4 branch (see the [GRASS Development Roadmap](../devel/roadmap.php)).
 GRASS 5.3 is already in reliable daily production use at many locations worldwide.